Smoking is not permitted on paths, roads and common areas.

 It also recommends the following:

-- Sign up for emergency alerts from OR-Alert.
+- Sign up for emergency alerts from Lincoln Alert and OR-Alert.

-- Understand Oregon’s 3-level evacuation system, so you’re prepared to leave if conditions get unsafe!
+- Understand Oregon’s 3-level evacuation system, so you’re prepared to leave if conditions become unsafe!

 - Check AirNow to determine air quality before and during your trip.